Erkan-Kaban/T2A1/PatrickHamerT2A1.md

 **Alpha testing** is when the software is unleashed on actual people either internally or externally to test its appropriateness and effectiveness in the real world.
 This is where things like accesibility will be tested.

 ### Q6 Discuss and analyse requirements related to information system security and how they relate to the project
 **Confidentiality**, or the notion that data could only be accessed by authorised users would be integral here.
-If users are having their personal details (CCard, home address etc) stored in a database you are managing then that information must be stored safely and securely.
+If users are having their personal details (Credit Card, home address etc) stored in a database you are managing then that information must be stored safely and securely.
 This could be achieved with an authentication process when using the app, keeping the data encrypted until users had varified their identity.
 While this would be approachable and user-friendly the downside is that the data WOULD be stored at your end, and would rely on the user being able to authenticate themselves.
 **Accessibility** is the idea that data is accessible at all times to authorised users.
 This means that data should have some sort of backup process that in the event of a catastrophic failure data can still be accessed.
 **Integrity**.
 That the data should bnot be corrupted is of the utmost importance.
 There are two times when data can be corrupted: when entered or while stored.
 This again comes back to authentication and authorisation but also toches on ideas like encryption, which would keep the data stored securely while it is not in use, also making it unusable if any unauthorised persons got hold of it.
 On top of all of this there must be clear lines of communication re: what is to be secured, how secure it is to be and how this will be done.
 Data security does not end at the PC and staff should be trained in the implementation of chosen security protocols.